bartdegoede/blog/content/about.md

 slug: "about"
 ---

 Hi!
 My name is Bart de Goede, and I write software for a living.
-Besides that, I like a lot of other things, such as traveling, eating (nice) food or go for a drink with my friends.
+I live in the Bay Area and I'm a software engineer at [Scribd](https://www.scribd.com/) on the search team, helping you find the things you want to read.
+In the two and a half years before that, I was an engineer on the search team at [Catawiki](https://www.catawiki.com/), helping you find your unique and special objects.
+Besides tinkering with software, I like a lot of other things, such as traveling, eating (nice) food or go for a drink with my friends.

 Most of the posts I write are about things related to tech and programming, or anything else I find interesting.